chaoma99/DSLT/README.md

 :new:

-The pytorch version of DSLT is released.
+The pytorch version of DSLT is released :arrow_lower_right: https://github.com/carrierlxk/DSLT.
 We take the Siamese Tracker as the examplar and obtain a significant performance promotion.

 This is the research code for the ECCV 2018 paper: